 It is anticipated that concrete repairs, the reconstructions, and the CIP portions of the PMP projects will begin in mid-April.
 The asphalt overlay and sealing portions will occur in the summer months.
-All PMP and associated CIP projects are expected to be
+All PMP, associated Bridge Maintenance Program, and associated CIP projects are expected to be completed in the fall.